WindingSnow/21-ReactJs-Projects/README.md

 - Advance Projects

-We will start off by 7 beginner projects, followed by 7 intermediate projects and at last 7 advanced level projects 👍🏻
+We will start off with 7 beginner projects, followed by 7 intermediate projects and at last 7 advanced level projects 👍🏻

 ---
 ## Easy or Beginner Level Projects